Aberystwyth and Climate Change

 BA English Studies and Climate Change FQ73

-International Politics and Climate Change: the global climate emergency can only be tackled if it secures co-operation from the local to national, regional and global level, so this innovative degree looks at how states and societies manage the planet’s resources and ecological systems, and how they can develop effective societal and political solutions to the issue.
+International Relations and Climate Change: the global climate emergency can only be tackled if it secures co-operation from the local to national, regional and global level, so this innovative degree looks at how states and societies manage the planet’s resources and ecological systems, and how they can develop effective societal and political solutions to the issue.

-BA International Politics and Climate Change FL72*
+BA International Relations and Climate Change (BA, 3 years)

 *Welsh medium provision available in these schemes